Interdisciplinary Science with Foundation Year BSc

 Course details

-The foundation year is structured to provide cross-disciplinary understanding and depth.
+The foundation year is structured to provide interdisciplinary understanding and depth.
 You’ll take compulsory modules in maths, nature of science and chemistry, alongside either biology or physics (depending on your chosen degree course).
-These are taken together with a selection of other sciences to provide the required interdisciplinary understanding for successful progression onto your degree.
+These are taken together with a selection of other sciences to provide the required broad understanding for successful progression onto your degree.

 You'll also gain skills for academic and scientific enquiry in practical, laboratory, and fieldwork.